TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Major/Index.rst

             ..  container:: card-body

-                Once TYPO3's Core has been upgraded, there a few tasks that need to be actioned to complete the process.
+                Once TYPO3's Core has been upgraded, there are a few tasks that need to be followed to complete the process.

 ..  toctree::
     :hidden: